jialixiang/emailer-js-api/README.md

 ## Running the tests

-You need to set the NODE_ENV environment variable to test and install devDependencies before you run test
+You need to set the NODE_ENV environment variable to 'test' and install devDependencies before you run test

 ```
 npm test